day50-dev/sidechat/README.md

-You should also use `sq-add` which can pipe anything into the context.
+You should also use `sc-add` which can pipe anything into the context.
 Here's an example:
 ![out](https://github.com/user-attachments/assets/62318080-9d67-41de-921b-976ad61e1122)